nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7XXX_Versions/GL-DPPD-7XXX.md

 - `--interactive` – force reports to use interactive plots
 - `-n` – prefix name for output files
 - `-o` – the output directory to store results
-- `/path/to/*Log.final.out/files` – the directory holding the *Log.final.out output files from the [STAR alignment step](#4a-align-reads-to-reference-genome-with-star), provided as a positional argument
+- `/path/to/*.bowtie2.log/files` – the directory holding the *.bowtie2.log output files from the [Bowtie2 alignment step](#4a-align-reads-to-reference-genome-with-bowtie-2), provided as a positional argument

 **Input Data:**

-- *Log.final.out (log file containing alignment info/stats such as reads mapped, etc., output from [Step 4a](#4a-align-reads-to-reference-genome-with-star))
+- *.bowtie2.log (log file containing alignment info/stats such as reads mapped, etc., output from [Step 4a](#4a-align-reads-to-reference-genome-with-bowtie-2))

 **Output Data:**